delta-io/delta-sharing/README.md

 The Delta Sharing Reference Server is a reference implementation server for the [Delta Sharing Protocol](PROTOCOL.md).
 This can be used to set up a small service to test your own connector that implements the [Delta Sharing Protocol](PROTOCOL.md).
 Please note that this is not a completed implementation of secure web server.
 We highly recommend you to put this behind a secure proxy if you would like to expose it to public.

+Some vendors offer managed services for Delta Sharing too (for example, [Databricks](https://databricks.com/product/delta-sharing)).
+Please refer to your vendor's website for how to set up sharing there.
+Vendors that are interested in being listed as a service provider should open an issue on GitHub to be added to this README and our project's website.

-Here are the steps to setup a server to share your own data.
+Here are the steps to setup the reference server to share your own data.

 ## Get the pre-built package